AaltoSciComp/scicomp-docs/triton/tut/modules.rst

     ...

 The command ``module show gcc`` shows some meta-info (name of the module, its version, etc.)
-And then adjusts various environment paths, so that when you run ``gcc`` it runs the program from ``/share/apps/spack/envs/fgci-centos7-generic/software/gcc/9.2.0/dnrscms/bin/gcc``.
+When you load this module, it adjusts various environment paths (as you see there), so that when you type ``gcc`` it runs the program from ``/share/apps/spack/envs/fgci-centos7-generic/software/gcc/9.2.0/dnrscms/bin/gcc``.
 This is almost magic: we can have many versions of any software installed, and everyone can pick what they want, with no conflicts.